waynodiablo/Oystercard/rails/yelp_further_challenges/1_average_ratings.md

 end
 ```

-Now the driver can make a final unit test:
+Now we can make a final unit test:

 ```ruby
 it 'returns four black stars and one white star for 3.5' do